-Note: Users please remain the factory BIOS default setting of "Load optimized Defaults" when install Operation System onto your system.
+Note: Please use the factory BIOS default setting "Load Optimized Defaults" when installing the Operating System.

 Set Supervisor/User Password

 When this function is selected, the following message appears at the center of the screen to assist you in creating a password.